Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 Half way up Mulhacen’s west flank

-Once you’ve reached its top, you see Mulhacen peak about 50 meters to your left.
+Once you’ve reached its top, you see Mulhacen Peak about 50 meters to your left.
 You’re finally there!

-After taking in the breathtaking views of the surroundings, walk back down the same first 50 meters from the peak where you came from.
 But instead of turning right to return back down the west flank, keep going straight along the ridge on the path in front of you.

-You’ll have the trail you walked to reach the peak on your right side for a few hundred meters before the trail starts winding down towards the left.
+Continue for a few hundred meters before the trail starts winding down towards the left.

 If you struggle with knee pain after the ascent, you can opt for the longer route instead, by taking the wider track down, as it’s not as steep.
-This track will be visible to your left before you start the descent on the trail.
-It will eventually meet up with the trail, at least it looked like it when I walked it.

 A mountain goat on the alternative road down from Mulhacen